chadr/droptest/README.md

 Simulation can be used to examine the behavior of this truncated test procedure.

-Inspired by NASA Technical Note NASA-TN-D-7663 (1974): https://ntrs.nasa.gov/archive/nasa/casi.ntrs.nasa.gov/19750004618.pdf
+Inspired by NASA Technical Note "Computer Simulation of Threshold Sensitivity Determinations" (NASA-TN-D-7663).
+1974. https://ntrs.nasa.gov/archive/nasa/casi.ntrs.nasa.gov/19750004618.pdf

 ### Applicable Standards